 Well, I’m a big Arsenal fan (pictured above with my dad, ahead of the Community Shield match versus Chelsea in 2017), I played for several football teams growing up, including Intersports FC (fun fact, I designed their latest logo when I was 10 years old!), and it’s fair to say I love the beautiful game.

-I am also a dad myself now, to three amazing children (two young twins and a five-year-old!) so I don’t have a lot of free time for playing games these days.
-But when I do, I love to play on the PS4, Nintendo Switch and, of course, League of Legends on the PC.
+I am also a dad myself now, to three amazing children, so I don’t have a lot of free time for playing games these days.
+But when I do, I love to play RPGs, the Pokemon TCG, and family games with the kids.

 I’m also partial to a bit of badminton, horror, fantasy and punk rock (and metal)!